pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The shadow proves the sunshine."
 --Jon Foreman

+"In this postmodernist view
+Where absolutes are seen as relics
+And laughed out of the room"
+--Mark Foster of Foster the People, *Nevermind*

+"Yeah, you'll never be whole
+Yeah, you'll never be whole
+Until you lose control
+And think freely to smash the wall of apathy
+Stop your self-importance and lift the weight off somebody else
+Yeah, you'll never be whole
+Yeah, you'll never be whole
+Until you lose control
+And stop drinking the wine that's been dripping
+From lips of the gluttons and envying their bloody teeth"
+--Mark Foster of Foster the People, *A Beginner's Guide to Destroying the Moon*

 <a class="anchor" id="frankel"></a>
 "Woe to him who saw no more sense in his life, no aim, no purpose, and therefore no point in carrying on.
 He was soon lost.
 The typical reply with which such a man rejected all encouraging arguments was, 'I have nothing to expect from life any more.'
 What sort of answer can one give to that?
 &emsp;&emsp;&emsp;What was really needed was a fundamental change in our attitude toward life.
 We had to learn ourselves and, furthermore, we had to teach the despairing men, that *it did not really matter what we expected from life, but rather what life expected from us.* We needed to stop asking about the meaning of life, and instead to think of ourselves as those who were being questioned by life--daily and hourly.
 Our answer must consist, not in talk and meditation, but in right action and in right conduct.
 Life ultimately means taking the responsibility to find the right answer to its problems and to fulfill the tasks which it constantly sets for each individual."